Lohith848/Morning-briefing-bot/README.md

 # Morning Briefing Bot

-A GitHub Actions–powered Telegram bot that sends you a rich daily morning briefing every day at **~7:00 AM IST**.
+A GitHub Actions–powered Telegram bot that sends you a rich daily morning briefing every day morning at **~7:00 AM IST**.

 ---